Heroes new logo

 Sources: All About Vision, Also, Screen Time Labs, and UNICEF

-For elementary school children aged 6 to 10 years, experts recommend about 60 minutes or 1 hour of free screen time a day.
+For elementary school children aged 6 to 10 years, experts recommend 1 hour of free screen time a day.

 Free screen time?
 Yes.
 We’re talking about screen time spent for recreation, not for school-related activities.